-Register for upcoming live NAFMP webinars or check out previous webinar recordings below.
+Register for upcoming live NAFMP sessions and check out previous recordings and slides below.

-Recording will be available within 48 hrs. after the live session.
+Recordings will usually be available within two business days after the live session.

 Step-by-Step Guide for Implementing a Fatigue Management Program